abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/first_tsp_implementation.rst

 ..  only:: draft

-    The classical way to deal with forbidden arcs between two cities when an algorithm expect a complete graph as input is to give a big value :math:`M` to these arcs.
+    The classical way to deal with forbidden arcs between two cities when an algorithm expect a complete graph as input is to give a big value :math:`M` on these arcs.
 Likewise, arcs with such a big distance will never be chosen [#tsp_big_m_arcs]_. :math:`M` can be considered as infinity.

     In Constraint Programming, we can deal with forbidden arcs more elegantly: we simply remove the forbidden values from